Staten Island Ferry: Fares

 There is no charge to take the ferry.
 However, riders who want to make a round trip must disembark at each terminal and reenter through the terminal building to comply with Coast Guard regulations regarding vessel capacity.
 The turnstiles were dismantled when fares were discontinued in 1997; the passenger counts can be approximated if the crew of each boat estimates the number of passengers aboard the vessel.
 The state's per-passenger subsidy in 2012 was $4.86, paid for through taxes.
 This subsidy rose to $5.87 in 2016, before dropping to $5.16 in 2017.
 By comparison, the city's per-passenger subsidy for NYC Ferry, in 2017, was $6.50, after accounting for the $2.75 per-passenger fare.

-For most of the 20th century, the ferry was famed as the biggest bargain in New York City, as it charged the same one-nickel, or five-cent, fare as the New York City Subway.
+For most of the 19th and 20th centuries, the ferry was famed as the biggest bargain in New York City, as it charged the same one-nickel, or five-cent, fare as the New York City Subway.
 In 1882, riders protested against a proposed fare increase to 10 cents per ride, but were unsuccessful in obtaining a fare reduction.
 The fare-reduction movement resurfaced in 1894, with multiple petitions being submitted to the New-York Sinking Fund Commissioners.
 However, these petitions were all denied.
 By 1898, the fare had been reduced back to a nickel.

 The fare for the ferry remained a nickel when the subway fare was increased to 10 cents in 1948.
 Despite the ferry's growing operational shortfalls in the 1950s, the five-cent fare remained, regardless of inflation.
 By 1968, the Citizens Budget Commission was proposing to hike fares to close the subsidy deficit, with Staten Island commuters to pay 20 cents, and others 50 cents, for a one-way trip.
 In May 1970, then-Mayor John V. Lindsay proposed that the fare be raised to 25 cents, pointing out that the cost for each ride was 50 cents, or ten times what the fare was bringing in.
 As part of a city budget passed in June of that year, the nickel fare was kept.
 Due to the city's financial crisis in the mid-1970s, Mayor Abraham Beame submitted a proposal to increase the fare in July 1975.
 On August 4, 1975, the fare was increased to 25 cents for a round trip, collected in one direction only.
 The fare increase was intended to earn the ferry service an extra $1.35 million in annual revenue.